jrmhaig/Bakery/README.md

 * python3-pifacecad
 * python3-pyudev

-The pifacecad module must be version 4.1 or later.
-If 4.1 has not been released yet then the testing branch from Github must be used.
+The pifacecommon library from python3-pifacecad must be version 4.1.1 or later.
+At time of writing, the version that is in the Raspbian respositories is 4.0 so the 'testing' branch from Github should be used.
+Alternatively, the `interrupts.py` file may be replaced, as described below.

 ### Set up